vasasaligaurav/LoginAndSignup/README.md

 After that open project directory in cmd for example (C:\Users\vasas\Desktop\Files\projectname)

+4.Now run command

+$npm install bootstrap

-4.Then type ng serve -o to run the project.
+5.Then type ng serve -o to run the project.